rodawoolf/myservice/README.md

 # myservice
-service HttpListener to rs232 or IP socket for communicate with weight devices
+service HttpListener to rs232 or IP socket for to communicate with weight devices